27 Investigates: Connections emerge between Liberty apartments, State Towers

 First News reached out to Fusco for a comment, but he has not responded.

-State Towers Property Owner Nancy Ducker also headed to court for her alleged role.
+State Towers Property Owner Nancy Duker also headed to court for her alleged role.

 Sources say she is also connected to these buildings and several other properties and businesses in the Valley.